 Press & Media: Public Awareness

 Raising public awareness coupled with addressing emerging issues, advocacy, and action is essential to making an impact on protecting Canadian children and supporting families.
-Scroll through the timeline below to view some of the Canadian Centre’s public awareness efforts.
+Scroll through the timeline below to view some of C3P’s public awareness efforts.

 Online Safety Starts with Conversations